-There is much information available online, if only you look.
+There is so much information available online, if only you look.
 When we start seeing other animals as individuals, our perspective changes to see the reality, beyond what we’ve been taught to accept from an early age.
 As humans, we have a moral sense and know it’s wrong to exploit and kill other beings.
-Why exclude ‘farmed’ animals from your consideration?
+Why exclude farmed animals from our consideration?
 To the animals, it makes no difference if they are farmed or wild, everyone suffers the same.
-Farmed animals suffer a lot as they live their entire short life in captivity in miserable conditions before they are trucked off to a slaughterhouse, where you can imagine the horror that awaits.
+Farmed animals suffer immensely as they live their entire short life in captivity in often miserable, crowded conditions, before they are trucked off to a slaughterhouse, where you can imagine the horror that awaits them.

 We would recommend watching the following: